gravitational/teleport/docs/2.5/trustedclusters.md

 ### Dynamic Tokens

-Creating a token dynamically via a CLI tool offers the advantage of applying a time to live (TTL) interval on it, i.e. it will be impossible to re-use such token after a specified period of time.
+Creating a token dynamically with a CLI tool offers the advantage of applying a time to live (TTL) interval on it, i.e. it will be impossible to re-use such token after a specified period of time.